Yskaa91/BittrexTrailingstop/README.md

 THC, 0.00000870, 0.90, stoploss
 XEM, 0.00003425, 0.95, margin
  - last one sells when the price dropped 5% (0.95), or has risen 5% (2-0.95 = 1.05)

+!
+Please remember to empty the database before running the script